-Most of the discussion of the Probability Principle has been directed elsewhere however, at a thought experiment of Daniel Ellsberg (1961).
+Most of the discussion of the Probability Principle has been directed elsewhere, at a thought experiment of Daniel Ellsberg Ellsberg (1961).
 In Ellsberg's experiment (see Table 4.2), an urn contains 90 balls, 30 of which are red, and the remaining 60 are black or yellow in an unknown proportion.
 Subjects are asked to choose between two bets.
-The first, L_1 , pays off \$100 if, in a random draw from the urn, a red ball is drawn.
-The second, L_2 , pays off \$100 if a black ball is drawn.
-Most subjects express a preference of L_1 over L_2 .
-In a second choice problem, subjects are asked to choose between L_3 and L_4 , which pay out \$100 in the events 'red or black' and 'black or yellow' respectively.
-Here, most subjects express a preference for L_4 over L_3 .
+The first, $L_1$ , pays off \$100 if, in a random draw from the urn, a red ball is drawn.
+The second, $L_2$ , pays off \$100 if a black ball is drawn.
+Most subjects express a preference of $L_1$ over $L_2$ .
+In a second choice problem, subjects are asked to choose between $L_3$ and $L_4$ , which pay out \$100 in the events 'red or black' and 'black or yellow' respectively.
+Here, most subjects express a preference for $L_4$ over $L_3$ .

-It is evident from the fact that the 'yellow' column displays the same consequences for the two pairs of acts that this pattern of preferences-the 'Ellsberg preferences' hereafter-violates the Sure-thing Principle.
+It is evident that this pattern of preferences-the 'Ellsberg preferences' hereafter-violates the Sure-thing Principle as the 'yellow' column displays the same consequences for the two pairs of acts.
 But they are also inconsistent with the way in which Savage uses the Probability Principle to elicit subjective probabilities.
 For it follows from the definition of the qualitative probability relation that $L_1 \succ L_2$ iff the event 'red' is more probable than the event 'black' and that $L_4 \succ L_3$ iff the event 'black or yellow' is more probable than the event 'red or yellow'.
 But the laws of probability require that 'red' is more probable than 'black' iff for any event X disjoint with both, 'red or X' is more probable than 'black or X'.
 Now strictly speaking the Probability Principle is not violated independently of Savage's other axioms.
-But the combination of the Probability Principle and the requirement that $A \succeq B$ iff $B' \succeq A'$ is.
+But the combination of the Probability Principle and the requirement that $A \supseteq B$ iff $B' \supseteq A'$ is.
 And it is hard to see what justification there is for the former that does not extend to the latter.

 Most supporters of Savage has argued that the Ellsberg preferences are simply irrational and do not therefore constitute a refutation of his theory.
-Others have drawn the opposite conclusion: that the Ellsberg preferences are rational and that this fact shows that probabilistic degrees of belief are not rationally required in the kinds of situations of severe uncertainty exhibited in the Ellsberg setup.
+Others have drawn the opposite conclusion: that the Ellsberg preferences are rational and that this fact shows that probabilistic degrees of belief are not rationally requirement in the kinds of situations of severe uncertainty exhibited in the Ellsberg setup.
 In chapter 9, I will argue for a third position: that the Ellsberg preferences are both rational and consistent with Savage's axioms.
 But some work is required to defend this position, so I will defer discussion of it.